mtorrey-NYCDOHMH/py-geosupport-html/README.md

 * Install pandas
     * (Be sure to run process.py locally to catch errors like this before attempting to run it through the html upload.
 Through html, it will fail silently.)
     * On our server, pandas has to be installed in a conda environment.
-        * Use: `conda create -y -p /opt/py-geosupport-conda-env python=3.9 pandas`
+        * Use: `sudo conda create -y -p /opt/py-geosupport-conda-env python=3.9 pandas`
         * Change permissions so apache can use the conda env:
             * `sudo chown -R root:apache /opt/py-geosupport-conda-env`
             * `sudo chmod -R 755 /opt/py-geosupport-conda-env`